SoupyzInc/CanvasDarkMode/README.md

 # Canvas/myLearning Dark Mode
 A Stylus extension to give Canvas/myLearning a dark mode so your retinas don't have to burn out.
 Scroll down to see install instructions.
-This is still very WIP.

 *I do not have access to the administrative view; any APs/teachers wanting to use this may experience graphical bugs.